lukekawa2/GroupAProject/README.md

-#Title
+# Programming Fundamentals Project
-This is for a school project
+This is for a school project to demonstrate values of OOP.